Talantt0906/DAA_assign_3/README.md

-City Transportation Network Optimization (Assignment 3) Overview
+🚦 City Transportation Network Optimization (Assignment 3) 📌 Overview

 This project implements Prim’s and Kruskal’s algorithms to find the Minimum Spanning Tree (MST) of a city transportation network.
 The goal is to determine the minimum set of roads that connect all city districts with the lowest possible construction cost.

-The city network is modeled as a weighted undirected graph, where vertices represent city districts, edges represent potential roads, and weights represent construction costs.
+The city network is modeled as a weighted undirected graph:

+Vertices: city districts

+Edges: potential roads

+Weights: construction costs

-Project Structure
+🗂 Project Structure

-src/: Java source code
+src/ – Java source code

 Main.java